 Malvern College Pre-School Campus Hong Kong opened in September 2017 at its Southwest Kowloon campus.
 This is the fourth overseas campus for the 150 year old UK Malvern College and a sister to Malvern College Hong Kong.

 Malvern College UK was founded in 1865 and, together with its primary school, The Downs Malvern, provides education for boys and girls aged from 3 to 18 years.
 The College is known as an innovator in education, having pioneered the adoption of Nuffield Science (introduction of experiments into Science education), Language Laboratories, Ingenuity tests, and the Duke of Edinburgh award scheme among other educational innovations.

 In addition to its reputation for innovation, the College also performs academically.
 It consistently receives “Outstanding” rankings from the Office for Standards in Education (OFSTED – the UK Schools’ Regulator) and the International Schools Inspectorate (ISI).
 It regularly outperforms other schools offering the IB Diploma programme, with graduates regularly averaging over 36 points over the last 11 years (the world average was 29.9).
 26% of students on average have scored 40 points or more (40 points normally being considered to be the Oxford and Cambridge minimum entry requirement).

-Alumni include two prime ministers, three Nobel Prize winners, as well as famous writer C.S.
+Alumni include two prime ministers and three Nobel Prize winners, as well as famous writer C.S.
 Lewis, author of the Chronicles of Narnia.
 The school has a reputation for a holistic approach to education, with co-curricular activities as important a focus as the academic.

 Malvern College is certainly not the first UK public school to have endeavoured to transfer its particular ethos and standards to an overseas location.
 Some have been rather more successful than others.
 Malvern College already has significant experience and success – notably in Asia – and Whichschooladvisor expects that their Hong Kong ventures will build on this.